reactos/reactos/README.md

 It is not another wrapper built on Linux, like WINE.
 It does not attempt or plan to compete with WINE; in fact, the user-mode part of ReactOS is almost entirely WINE-based and our two teams have cooperated closely in the past.

 ReactOS is also not "yet another OS".
 It does not attempt to be a third player like any other alternative OS out there.
-People are not meant to uninstall Linux and use ReactOS instead; ReactOS is a replacement for Windows users who want a Windows replacement that behaves just like Windows.
+People are not meant to uninstall Windows and use ReactOS instead; ReactOS is a replacement for Windows users who want a Windows replacement that behaves just like Windows.

 More information is available at: [reactos.org](https://reactos.org/).